 Find out the cost of operation of your retail business.
 Here are the two types of costs that will creep up:

-- Fixed costs: This typically includes the rent and lease costs, salaries of employees, property taxes, insurance, business registration costs, utilities such as electricity, water, etc., to sum it up, these are the costs that will be fixed irrespective of the volume of products that you.
+- Fixed costs: This typically includes the rent and lease costs, salaries of employees, property taxes, insurance, business registration costs, and utilities such as electricity, water, etc., to sum it up, these are the costs that will be fixed irrespective the volume of products that you.

 - Variable costs: Contrary to FCs, VCs are those that directly depend on the volume of sales.
 As sales go up, so do variable costs.
 As sales go down, variable costs go down.
 These typically include your raw material costs, sales commissions, production supplies, credit card fees, shipping costs, etc.